IHP-GmbH/TO_Apr2025/ExampleDesign/doc/source/specification.rst

-Specification of the Transimpedance Amplifier
+Specification of the Amazing Design
 ###################################